Legal words and phrases explained in a brief glossary

 Originating process – a document which starts legal proceedings in a court.

-Partial intestacy – when a will does not effectively dispose of all of the deceased’s property, or the will is worded in a way so that a part of the estate is not dealt with effectively.
+Partial intestacy – when part of a will is invalid because it does not effectively dispose of all of the deceased’s property.
+A beneficiary may have already died and no substitute person was named to take the gift.
+Or the will is worded in such a way that part of the estate is not dealt with adequately.
+In these situations the laws on intestacy apply to resolve that part.

 Pecuniary – relating to money.